The Boomtown Rats: Break up

 Following the band's break-up, Geldof launched a solo career with Pete Briquette continuing to work alongside him.

 Garry Roberts co-wrote songs for Kirsty MacColl before leaving the music business and going on to become a successful salesman of financial services.
 Roberts later presented his Guitar Workshop to schools, encouraging pupils to play the instrument and emphasising the contribution of the blues to modern rock and pop music.

-After Gung Ho split, Fingers became a successful record producer in Japan, as well as being part of the Japanese band Greengate.
-Simon Crowe was in the West Country-based Celtic instrumental band Jiggerypipery and has also run a clock making business.
+Fingers became a successful record producer in Japan, as well as being part of the Japanese band Greengate.
+Simon Crowe was in the West Country-based Celtic instrumental band Jiggerypipery and has also run a clock-making business.

 In 2005, the band's albums were all remastered and re-released and a 'Best Of' compilation was released, along with two DVDs.
 Briquette mixed the live DVD and Francesco Cameli mixed the extra tracks for the re-release of the Boomtown Rats albums at Sphere Studios in London.

 The Rats

 In 2008, Garry Roberts and Simon Crowe, who had continued playing together in The Fab Four, with Alan Perman (ex Herman's Hermits) and Bob Doyle (who once auditioned unsuccessfully for E.L.O.), and The Velcro Flies, with Steve (Dusty) Hill and Gavin Petrie, got together as "The Rats", playing their favourite Boomtown Rats songs, with two guitars, bass and drums.
 The band was initially fronted by Peter Barton, who since the early 1980s has played with several resurrected acts, including The Animals, The Hollies and Lieutenant Pigeon.
 Barton was replaced on lead vocals and bass by Bob Bradbury, who was the founder and main songwriter in Hello.
 Darren Beale, formerly of The Caves, played lead guitar.
 Saxophone player Andy Hamilton, who toured and recorded with The Boomtown Rats, including at Live Aid, played as a guest at some gigs.

 Gerry Cott and Johnnie Fingers were invited to join the band when circumstances allowed.
 Cott attended The Rats' second gig (at The 100 Club on Oxford Street, London).
 Fingers, meanwhile, worked for the Fuji Rock Festival in Japan, but planned to join the band on stage when he was in the UK.

 On 21 June 2009, Geldof, Roberts, and Briquette got together in Dublin to play "Dave", at a party to celebrate the life of Boomtown Rats' close friend and saxophone player, "Doctor" Dave MacHale, who had died of cancer in Frankfurt.
-"Dave" was a song Geldof wrote for MacHale in 1983, after MacHale's girlfriend died from a heroin overdose.

 On 20 September 2011, Gerry Cott guested with Geldof's band at The Cadogan Hall, London.
 They played three Boomtown Rats songs prior to the encores.
 Cott returned to the stage for the final encore playing on two Geldof solo songs.